eve0415/MC-API/docs/docs/about/intro.md

 hide_title: true
 ---

-## Welocome to the Minecraft-API
+## Welocome to the MC-API

-Minecraft-API is a All in One library that can interact to other services that are related to Minecraft.
+MC-API is a All in One library that can interact to other services that are related to Minecraft.

 ### What exactly is it?